 Paramedical Coverage & Value-Based Care: Keeping Employees Healthy With the Right Coverage

-There’s no question that benefit plans keep employees happy and healthy, more productive and engaged, and provide a competitive advantage to a business when it comes to recruitment and employee retention.
+There’s no question that benefit plans keep employees happy, healthy, and more productive and engaged.
+They also provide a competitive advantage to a business when it comes to recruitment and employee retention.

 What is Paramedical Coverage?

 Paramedical coverage (also known simply as “parameds”) is usually embedded into an Extended Health Care (EHC) benefit.
 It covers the use of a number of practitioners to better the health and wellbeing of you and your dependents.
 Examples include a massage therapist, chiropractor, physiotherapist, psychologist, acupuncturist, and many, many more.